PriyaranjanMarathe/priyaranjanmarathe.github.io/docs/_posts/2025-01-07-VSCode-Key-Bindings.md

 categories: tils
 ---

-VSCode key bindings for Save All files is
+# VSCode Key Bindings for Save All

+To save all files in VSCode:

-Press Ctrl + K, wait for the following menu to appear
+1. Press `Ctrl + K` and wait for the command palette to appear.
+2. Then press `S`.

 ![VS-Code-Bindings]({{ site.baseurl }}/assets/images/VS-Code-Bindings.png)

-and then press the key S

-I am noting this down because it was little hard to understand at first and my colleague helped me with it.
+*Note: I’m writing this down because the process was initially unclear until my colleague explained it.*